 Workers’ Compensation and Estate Planning

 On the surface, many injured workers do not see the tie between workers’ compensation and estate planning.
 The majority of compensable workers’ compensation claims will eventually result in a settlement.
 People oftentimes would prefer to take control of their own medical care, which is not permitted if the claim remains open and not ‘settled.’
 If the claim is “settled,” they can seek medical treatment with their own provider and be done with the hassles of dealing with workers’ compensation insurance companies.
-However, there are some special situations that requires very careful planning when considering a workers’ compensation settlement.
+However, there are some special situations that require very careful planning when considering a workers’ compensation settlement.

 Georgia Workers’ Compensation Attorney

 Typical workers’ compensation settlements do not result in a settlement that would require any financial planning.
 However, in the event that somebody is catastrophically injured, a settlement can be significant.
-In those cases, an an annuity or a Medicare set-aside trust may be part of the settlement package.
+In those cases, an annuity or a Medicare set-aside trust may be part of the settlement package.
 Further, workers’ compensation death claims and benefits to survivors can continue on for many years.
 In the case of a catastrophic injury, an injured worker is entitled to medical treatment and weekly benefits, presumably for life.
 In the case of paralysis or severe brain trauma, this can be millions of dollars in future medical care at a minimum.

 Estate Planning for Workers’ Compensation Settlements